Ottawa Valley: The river

 The Ottawa River is 1,130 kilometres long with a watershed of 140,000 km squared.
 Its source is Lac Capimitchigama in Quebec.
-The Ottawa River was first navigated and settled by the Huron, Algonquin, Iroquois and Outaouais people.
+The Ottawa River was first navigated and settled by the Wendat (Huron), Algonquin, Haudenosaunee (Iroquois) and Odawa (Outaouais) people.
 The Ottawa River bears the name of an aboriginal tribe that traded on the waterway; the "Outaouais" which is French for Ottawa.
 The Ottawa River provided the means for entrepreneurs to start up their logging business.
-The River watershed had unlimited resources, loose regulations, and cheap labour pools which allowed the entrepreneurs to quickly increase control over the timber trade.
-Many people involved in the logging industry took advantage of the waterway and built their empires because of the fast-moving waters and forests along the River.
+The river watershed had unlimited resources, loose regulations, and cheap labour pools which allowed the entrepreneurs to quickly increase control over the timber trade.
+Many people involved in the logging industry took advantage of the waterway and built their empires because of the fast-moving waters and forests along the river.
 These loggers played a crucial role in the development of the valley community as they guided logs downriver.
 This subsequently led to the development of major towns and cities such as Ottawa and Gatineau.
 The Algonquin people called the Ottawa River "Kitchissippi", which means “Great River”.
 The Algonquin word Kichesippirini means "Big River People".
 The name Petawawa comes from the Algonquin language meaning "where one hears a noise like this."